shakes76/PatternFlow/image/README.md

 Sobel Transform is a edge detection algorithm used mainly in the fields of computer vision and image processing.
 It creates an edge map from it's corresponding input image.
 It is based on convolution of the image with the appropriate kernels (called Sobel kernels), to give the resultant edge maps.
+At each point in the image, Sobel transform results in the corresponding gradient vector, computing an approximation for the gradient of the image intensity function.

 **Kernels used**